philiporange/torrent-match/README.md

 ## Features

 - **Multi-Parser Consensus**: Runs GuessIt, PTN, ReBulk, and Regex parsers simultaneously, using weighted consensus for confidence
+- **Automatic LLM Fallback**: When consensus confidence is low, automatically invokes LLM parser for a second attempt
+- **Parser Selection**: Choose specific parsers to use (e.g., only PTN and LLM) instead of running all parsers
 - **Granular Media Types**: Distinguishes between movies, TV episodes, season packs, and multi-season packs
 - **TMDB Integration**: Validates parsed results and enriches with IMDB IDs, metadata, genres, ratings
 - **Consensus Confidence**: Confidence based purely on parser agreement (not individual parser confidence)